Racing by Local Governments

 The operation of racing by local governments has been unified, and its foundation made more firm through the establishment of NAR.
 NAR is the racing authority for racing by local governments in Japan.

-There are 16 local governments which conduct horse racing, including two prefectual and three municipal government, and 11 joined-organizations made up of their agencies.
+There are 14 local governments which conduct horse racing, including two prefectual and three municipal governments, and nine joined-organizations made up of their agencies.

 * The National Association of Racing (NAR)